eka-lotus/Intro-to-Machine-Learning/README.md

   projected_data = np.dot(X_t.T, Vt_modes)
   ```
   ### LDA Classifier for Two Digits
   Firstly, the dataset was projected onto a PCA space to reduce the dimensionality of the data.
-I chose to classify between digit 0 and 1, so I extract the images with the respective labels, and split the data into training and testing sets:
+I chose to classify between digit 0 and 1, so I extract the images with the respective labels, and split the data into training and testing sets.

+  I used ```n_components=10``` which means I reduced the dimension of the data into 10-D. This resulted in a faster analysis computation, however the accuracy score will not be as high compared with if we project the data on a higher dimension.

   ```
   # Perform PCA to reduce the dimensionality of the data